josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🍉_Palestine/🧊_managed_cruelty.md

 - What Palestinian bodies have consented?
 - What survivor-sensitive vetting has been applied?
 - What legal advice has been taken on occupation, sovereignty, reconstruction, and international law?
+- What conflict-of-interest rules apply?
+- What supplier-interest rules apply?
+- What beneficial-ownership disclosures are required?
+- What procurement rules apply?
+- What donor influence rules apply?
+- What data-governance rules apply?
 - What is the exit mechanism?
 - Who can remove him?
 - Who is accountable if the board fails?